seananderson/metafolio/inst/ms/ms.md

 *Given short-term environmental fluctuations*, conserving response diversity buffers the risk properties of an ecological portfolio (Fig. 4a).
-In our model, the mean variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most stable only vs. conserving one half or the other).
+In our model, the mean variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most temperature-tolerant populations vs. conserving one half or the other).
 This increase in stability occurred despite the portfolio being comprised of warm and cool-thriving populations that were more variable on their own than populations with wide thermal-tolerance curves.
 We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig. 4c, d).
 If only the upper or lower half of response diversity is conserved, the portfolio tends to alternate between performing well and poorly depending on the environmental conditions resulting in a risker portfolio (Fig. 4e).
 This risk is buffered with balanced response diversity (Fig. 4c).

 *Given long-term environmental change*, the choice of which populations to conserve affects the "return" (metapopulation growth rate) properties of an